isomerpages/moe-rafflesgirlssch/highlights/events-and-announcements/_posts/2023-04-14-post-Open House 2023.md

 Please note there **NO pre-registration is required**.

-We look forward to sharing with your more information about our Open House and what you can look forward to very soon!
+We look forward to sharing with you more information about our Open House and what you can look forward to very soon!

 Do follow us on [Instagram](https://www.instagram.com/raffles_girls_school/) and [Facebook](https://www.facebook.com/rafflesgirlsschool.since1879) for updates!